simslab/scHPF/docs/select-k.rst

 1. Cell type representation
 ---------------------------

-To best illustrate how scHPF recapitulates and expands upon clustering in our initial paper, we chose *K* based on the model's representation of cell types in the data [Levitin2019]_.
-Specifically, we selected the smallest *K* such that every well-defined cell type was most strongly associated with a unique factor `[Levitin2019, Appendix Figure S8]`_.
-This method can work well when many well-defined cell types are present, but depends on the quality and granularity of clustering.
+In [Levitin2019]_, we chose *K* based on scHPF's representation of cell types in the data.
+Specifically, we selected the smallest *K* such that every well-defined cell type was most strongly associated with at least one unique factor `[Levitin2019, Appendix Figure S8]`_.
+This method is intuitive, and can work well when many cell types are present, but depends on the quality and granularity of clustering.
 It is also difficult to standardize across multiple models trained on different data.